Music at Home

 These relaxed and accessible performances are adapted to audience members' needs and encourage participation, conversation and connection.
 So far Health:Pitch have brought their operatic one-person show ‘Drive’ to two of our care settings in London!

-"the concept, production, delivery and engagement with the audience was first class (...)
-To see people react positively to the story, the singing and the participation was totally worthwhile and personally uplifting." - Kevin Gaskin, Health and Wellbeing Project Worker, Community Area Network Co-ordinator
+"The concept, production, delivery and engagement with the audience was first class (...)
+To see people react positively to the story, the singing and the participation was totally worthwhile and personally uplifting.” - Kevin Gaskin, Health and Wellbeing Project Worker, Community Area Network Co-ordinator

-Interested in partnership?
+Interested in a partnership?

 We are always looking for new partners to work with.